 How Do You Become Eligible?

-To receive an offer of Federal Work-Study, you must:
+To receive an offer work-study:

 - have completed the FAFSA by March 1;